williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

     "timeZone": "America/Los_Angeles"
  },
  "recovery_question": {
-    "question": "Who's a major player in the cowboy scene?"
+    "question": "Who's to a major player in the cowboy scene?"
   }
 }
 ~~~